All Episodes

 I was not aware of that until just now when you told me.

-And you know, everything boils down to local, of course, and in at state level.
+And, you know, everything balls out to local, of course, in the state level.

 Yes.